Crabeater seal: Distribution and population

 Currently, no reliable estimates of the total crabeater seal population are available.
-Past estimates relied on minimal opportunistic sighting and much speculation, ranging from 2 million to 50-75 million individuals.
+Past estimates relied on minimal opportunistic sighting and much speculation, ranging from 2 million to 50–75 million individuals.
 Genetic evidence suggests that crabeater population numbers may have increased during the Pleistocene.
-The most recent point estimate is 7 million individuals, but this, too, is considered a likely underestimate.
+The most recent point estimate is 7 million individuals, some 85 percent of all Antarctic seals, but this 7 million number, too, is considered a likely underestimate.
 An international effort, the Antarctic Pack Ice Seal initiative, is currently underway to evaluate systematically collected survey data and obtain reliable estimates of all Antarctic seal abundances.

 Behavior

 Crabeater seals have a typical, serpentine gait when on ice or land, combining retractions of the foreflippers with undulations of the lumbar region.
 This method of locomotion leaves a distinctive sinuous body track and can be extremely effective.
 When not subject to overheating (i.e. on cold days), speeds on land of 19–26 km/h have been recorded for short distances.
 Satellite tracking data have resulted in conservative estimates of swimming speeds of 66 km/day and 12.7 km/h.
 While swimming, crabeaters have been known to engage in porpoising (leaping entirely out of the water) and spyhopping (raising the body vertically out of the water for visual inspection) behaviors.

 The most gregarious of the Antarctic seals, crabeaters have been observed on the ice in aggregations of up to 1,000 hauled out animals and in swimming groups of several hundred individuals, breathing and diving almost synchronously.
 These aggregations consist primarily of younger animals.
 Adults are more typically encountered alone or in small groups of up to three on the ice or in the water.

 Crabeater seals give birth during the Antarctic spring from September to December.
 Rather than aggregate in reproductive rookeries, females haul out on ice to give birth singly.
 Adult males attend female-pup pairs until the female begins estrus one to two weeks after the pup is weaned before mating.
 Copulation has not been observed directly and presumably occurs in water.
 Pups are weaned in about three weeks, at which time they are also beginning to molt into a subadult coat similar to the adult pelage.